-Microsoft Windows/Office Setup and Activation on Linux
+Microsoft Windows/Office Setup and Activation on (Slackware) Linux

 Update 2024-01-09: Virtualbox 7.0.12 builds with some patches, see this thread on LinuxQuestions.
 For the end user using SBo, please wait until Heinz updates the Virtualbox-related SlackBuilds.